The Scouting America advancement program is subtle.

 The Star rank symbolizes that a First Class Scout has met all of the requirements listed in the Scout Handbook.

-The Scout has also been involved in service projects and has actively served in a leadership position.
+The Scout has also participated in service projects and served in a leadership position.

 |